-We visited the village in June 2016 for the first time and have been there twice since then as it is a lovely place, a village in which you feel like Gulliver in Lilliput.
+We visited Bekonscot Model Village with the children in June 2016 for the first time.
+Since then, we have been there twice.
+It is a lovely place, a village in which you feel like Gulliver in Lilliput.

-The place looks amazing right from the entrance and as you go down the small streets it fascinates you with the stories of its inhabitants and with the attention given by the constructors to every small detail.
+The place looks amazing right from the entrance.
+As you go down the small streets it fascinates you with the stories of its inhabitants.
+Every little detail, so carefully thought of, catches your attention.

-To make sure the walk is pleasant for all the visitors, there are small arrows on the alleys so you know which way to go to make sure you manage to see everything without disrupting other visitors’ walk.
-However, in case you have a toilet emergency, there is a sign at the entrance for a shortcut to the toilets.
+To make sure the walk is pleasant for all the visitors, there are small arrows on the alleys.
+You always know which way to go to make sure you manage to see everything without disrupting other visitors’ walk.
+However, in case you have an ’emergency’, there is a sign at the entrance for a shortcut to the toilets.

-Also, to protect the building from curious visitors, there are small fences which were perfect for my daughter to hold on to when she was starting walking, last year.
+Also, to protect the building from curious visitors, there are small fences.
+They were perfect for my daughter to hold on to when she was starting walking, last year.

-Among the buildings there are streets and train tracks for electric trains, and I think adding them to the village was a very smart move as absolutely all the kids were fascinated by the trains and kept following them all around and shouting to each other “Look, here comes another one!” and “Over there, under the tunnel, it’s gonna come out!”.
-There are bridges and tunnels and the trains go over or under them, which is pretty exciting for the kids, especially that they can actually stand on a bridge and watch the train going under it.
+Among the buildings, there are streets and train tracks for electric trains.
+I think adding them to the village was a very smart move.
+Absolutely all the kids were fascinated by the trains!
+They kept following them all around and shouting to each other “Look, here comes another one!” and “Over there, under the tunnel, it’s gonna come out!”.
+There are bridges and tunnels and the trains go over or under them.
+This is a whole adventure, pretty exciting for the kids!

-The building are also fascinating and the inhabitants look so real!
-Everything recreates the atmosphere from the 30s and have all the details needed to bring the village to life: for example, in the photo below you can see the shoe shop that actually has lots of tiny shoes!
+The buildings are also fascinating and the inhabitants look so real!
+Everything recreates the atmosphere from the 30s and has all the details needed to bring the village to life.
+For example, in the photo below you can see the shoe shop that actually has lots of tiny shoes!

-In the center of the village there is a lake and a pier, with boats and a lighthouse, and in the water you can actually see real fish swimming around.
-And speaking of lakes: towards the exit there is a small lake with a lighthouse where, for 1£, the kids can play with boats via a remote control.
-The small lake is surrounded by a train track on which visitors can go by train (it’s next to the entrance and you pay for it before boarding).
+In the centre of the village, there is a lake and a pier, with boats and a lighthouse.
+In the water, you can actually see real fish swimming around.
+Speaking of lakes: towards the exit there is a small lake with a lighthouse.
+Here, for 1£, the kids can play with boats via remote control.
+A train track surrounds the small lake.
+Visitors can go for a ride if they hop aboard next to the entrance (price not included in the ticket).

-Another attraction in this miniature village is the house in the photo below and that’s because it periodically catches fire and the smoke coming from the roof can be seen from almost any place in the village.
-Of course the firefighters rush to the scene with two fire engines and no one gets hurt.
+Another attraction in this miniature village is the house in the photo below.
+It periodically catches fire and the smoke coming from the roof can be seen from almost any place in the village.
+Of course, the firefighters rush to the scene with two fire engines and make sure no one is hurt.

-In Bekonscot village there are also castles, hospitals, schools, sport areas (basketball, football, polo), a horse race, an airport, hotels, beaches and a camping site.
+In Bekonscot village there are also castles, hospitals, schools, sports areas (basketball, football, polo), a horse race, an airport, hotels, beaches and a camping site.

 A river runs across the village and the inhabitants can canoe.
 They can also go with the cable car that actually works.

 Every little inhabitant of the village is carefully placed in the story, every little detail is connected with another one.
-Every step you take, you discover a new story.
-And that is fascinating for all ages, and trust me, I know what I am talking about: the first time we visited this place my son was three and asked to go through the whole village, from start to finish, tree times!
-We managed to spend there three hours, and a few months later we went there again, and a few weeks ago… yes, you guessed it, we visited again!
+With every step you take, you discover a new story.
+And that is fascinating for all ages, and trust me, I know what I am talking about!
+The first time we visited this place my son was three and asked to go through the whole village, from start to finish, three times!
+We managed to explore the miniature world for three hours.
+A few months later we went there again, and a few weeks ago… yes, you guessed it, we visited again!
 And we are not done with Bekonscot as it is a really lovely place to spend a day out.

-Tips for a visit to Bekoscot Model Village and Railway
+Tips for a visit to Bekonscot Model Village and Railway with children:

 - opening times are 10am to 5.30pm, with last admission at 4.30pm, from mid-February to late autumn